dcbaker/cython/pyximport/README.rst

 Pyximport puts your ``.c`` file beside your ``.pyx`` file (analogous to ``.pyc`` beside ``.py``).
 But it puts the platform-specific binary in a build directory as per normal for Distutils.
-If I could wave a magic wand and get Cython or distutils or whoever to put the build directory I might do it but not necessarily: having it at the top level is VERY HELPFUL for debugging Cython problems.
+If I could wave a magic wand and get Cython0 or distutils or whoever to put the build directory I might do it but not necessarily: having it at the top level is VERY HELPFUL for debugging Cython0 problems.